BitEscrow/escrow-sdk/docs/api/deposit.md

 ## List Deposits By Pubkey

-Request a list of deposits that are endorsed by the token's pubkey.
+Request a list of deposits linked to the token's pubkey.

 **Request Format**